ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 ### Most simple example

-The most simple example is a single module and a single component declared.
+The simplest example is a single module declaring a single component.
 In that case, as you would expect, the component is bundled in the main JavaScript bundle.

 ![](./images/2.png)